ateska/ramona/docs/features.md

 - start command has option -S to launch server only (no program is started ... usable during development)
 - @tool support (in methods in console_app class)
 - @proxy_tool support (in methods in console_app class)
+- @tool can be method or class (class is useful when commandline arguments for tool needs to be used)
 - working directory is changed during console start to the location of console app script (should be root of the app)
 - immediate/yield modes of start/stop/restart commands
 - core dump enabled stop of program